-The Academic Program
+The Hollins Academic Program

-he core of Hollins Abroad-Paris is the academic program.
+The core of Hollins Abroad-Paris is the academic program.
 All courses are taught by French faculty and are directly related to Paris, France, or Europe.
 Most courses incorporate field trips to museums, galleries, theatre productions, or to architectural, historic, or other culturally important sites.
-Classes are held Monday through Thursday and each course meets for three hours per week.
+Classes taught by Hollins are held Monday through Thursday and each course meets for three hours per week.
 Attendance is required at every session and missing class will impact your grade.

 Most courses require the purchase of coursepacks, more rarely of textbooks.
-Coursepacks for each class generally cost 15€.
-Tickets for theatre students average 120€ (6 plays).
+Coursepacks for each class generally cost $15 \notin$ .
+Tickets for theatre students average $120 \notin$ (6 plays).
 Coursepacks will be billed to your Hollins account in advance and will appear on your comprehensive fee bill.
 Theatre tickets will be billed after you have enrolled in Paris.
 Students in art classes will be required to purchase museum passes.
-Museum passes for the Musee d'Orsay are 15€ and for the Contemporary Art Museum 22 €.
+Museum passes for the Musee d'Orsay are $15 \notin$ and for the Contemporary Art Museum $22 \notin$ .

-All classes are taught in French.
-Our faculty are experienced in teaching U.S. students and all class sessions are designed for non-native speakers.
-If you have chosen your courses in accordance with the information on the course pre-registration form you should not have any difficulty understanding your instructors and you will find that your French skills will improve at a much faster rate than they would if you were taking your coursework in English.
+All Hollins classes are taught in French, this includes all of our full immersion track courses and the core courses for the Hybrid track.
+Our faculty in Paris are experienced in teaching U.S. students and all class sessions are designed for non-native speakers who are actively learning French.
+If you have chosen vour courses in accordance with the information on the course pre-registration form you should not have any difficulty understanding your instructors and you will find that your French skills will improve at a much faster rate by engaging in course work in French in an immersive environment.
+Additionally, students on the Hybrid track have the option to take course work in English at local universities; as such language should not present a problem for native English speakers, but students should be flexible as classes may be taught and assessed differently than in the U.S.

 Prior to departure, each student decides upon a tentative program of four courses and one or two alternates.
 Final course schedules are determined during orientation in Paris in consultation with the program director.
 Because levels of French vary among campuses, your placement in a French language class is based not only on your background in French but also on your performance on a placement test given during orientation in Paris.